sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 **Exercise:** Find a way to run the script.

 ??? success "Answer"
     There is only one way to run an R script: use the `script` directive.
-This means that we need to add the following to our `rule differential_expression`:
+This means that we need to add the following to our rule `differential_expression`:
     ```python
     script:
         '../scripts/DESeq2.R'
     ```

-!!! note "Script path"
+??? info "Script path"
     If you placed included files in subfolders (like `rules/analysis.smk`), you need to change relative paths for external script files, hence the `../` in the script path.

 ??? tip